Can I still have a story, even in this mess? Can any of us?

 I’m married to a man who will do the goofiest antics possible just to see a slight lift of a smile at the corner of my mouth, but yet, he’s also that down-to-earth kind of guy who will say his favorite thing is communicating with God and myself.
 Before you think we stepped into this perfect relationship, you can read about how we helped improve our communication issues here.
 You can also read how we met here and our wedding story here.

 I myself hold a degree in Psychology and Biblical Studies.
 Even though I had plans to pursue even further education in Psychology and Nutrition and eventually Theology, illness interrupted my plans.
 But even so, I still carry that love of a full picture of wellness in everyday life.
-I have seen even glimmers of wellness in my own body, even when a doctor said it was impossible, and I long for a hope of wellness in spirit, body, and mind to transform itself in you, too.
+I have seen even glimmers of wellness in my own body, even when a doctor said it was impossible.
+Even still, in a Neurologist visit in summer 2018, the doctor mentioned I would most likely be permanently disabled.
+Okay, so I may have teared up a little when I heard this, but I’ve had a new resurgence of hope believing that I can be well again.
+I’ve seen small incremental improvements over time, so why not?

 What You’ll Find At Inkblots of Hope: